-Glass canning jars come in many sizes, from one gallon all the way down to half pint (one cup).
+Glass canning jars come in many sizes, from half gallon all the way down to half pint (one cup).
 Some are more practical than others.
 Which size you choose depends mainly on what you are going to can and how it will be consumed.
 I use mostly plain pint and quart jars, but on occasion use half gallon and half pint jars as well.

 Pints and quarts can be purchased in two designs - wide mouth which are about 3 1/4" across the top, and regular mouth which are about 2 1/2".
 There are advantages and disadvantages to each.